 Topics: Growth Marketing

-Do any of these sound familiar to you if you're a growth marketer or product manager?
+Do any of these sound familiar to you if you're a growth marketer, product manager or product marketer?

 "Let's test simplifying our signup flow."

 "Maybe we should start playing around with re-targeting."

 "We should test this as subject line."

 "It might be good to be early on Snapchat.
 We should drive people there."

 "Let's add a referral option as part of the onboarding flow."

 When you're chasing growth -- especially as an early stage startup-- almost every new idea seems worth testing.